DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

 The Google Maps part is not in our control.
 We basically use their JS code to have a functioning map.

-### Color
+### Colors
 #### Broken Stuff
 * Nothing

 ![alt tag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_browser-technologies/develop/week_1/exercise_2/screenshots/color_0.png)

 #### Working Stuff
-Because the website uses very different colors the site performs wel for people who are colorblind.
-The orange, blue and gray have enough distinguishment between eachother.
+Because the website uses very different colors the site performs well for people who are colorblind.
+The orange, blue and gray have enough distinguishment between each other.

 ### Broadband Internet
 #### Broken Stuff